Atharva-Malode/HumanAI/README.md

 ![Model Classification Results](assets/task1/predictions.png)

 ### Evaluation Metrics
-To evaluate the model's performance, **accuracy** was used as the primary metric.
+To evaluate the model's performance, **F1-score** and **model accuracy on validation data** were used as the primary metrics.
 A detailed explanation of the model implementation and its results can be found in the **Task 1 README file**.

 ### Results
 The model achieved the following classification accuracy: